exiang/open_hub_wiki/Troubleshoot-Setup.md

 ### Upgrade Composer 1.x to 2.0
 The older version of OpenHub used composer 1.x for its dependency on [Wikimedia](https://github.com/wikimedia/composer-merge-plugin).
 You may want to update to composer 2.0 as wikimedia start to support it.
 Here's how you can do it:

-Open `/protected/composer.json` and edit to upgrade wikimedia version `"wikimedia/composer-merge-plugin": "^2.0",`
+Edit `/protected/composer.json` to update wikimedia version `"wikimedia/composer-merge-plugin": "^2.0",`

 In CLI